Mapping-and-Analyzing-Research-Software/Mapping-and-Analyzing-Research-Software.github.io/README.md

 Thursdays are when MARS meets.
 Most Thursdays there are two MARS-related meetings:

-1. A "buisness" related meeting of some sort (e.g., an all hands, leadership board meeting, newcommer orientation, etc.) This meeting is at 1pm Pacific Time / 4pm Eastern Time.
+1. A "business" related meeting of some sort (e.g., an all hands, leadership board meeting, newcomer orientation, etc.) This meeting is at 1pm Pacific Time / 4pm Eastern Time.
 2. A "development" related meeting (e.g., feature request meeting or division break out meeting).
 This meeting is at 2pm Pacific Time / 5pm Eastern Time.

 Not all Martians have to attend all meetings.
 Here's the schedule.